 As SVG is a lossless format, we recommend exporting SVG files to ensure the best results.
 Figma can import SVGs from a variety of design tools.
 The Sketch import process is a great way to transfer Vector data.

-- Using the Import button to import a .fig, .sketch or .svg file.
+- Use the Import button to import the .fig or.sketch file.

-- By dragging and dropping .fig, .sketch or .svg files into the File Browser.
+- Drag and drop a .fig or .sketch files into the File Browser.

-- By copying and pasting SVG elements from Sketch, Illustrator or Figma.
+- Copy and Paste SVG elements from Sketch, Illustrator or Figma.

-- By copying SVG source code and pasting this in the canvas in Figma.
-We will automatically interpret the code and display this accordingly.
+- Copy SVG source code and paste this in the canvas in Figma.
+We will interpret the code and display this as a vector instead.

 There are a few different ways to import Images, Vectors or design files into Figma.